Jean-Baptiste-Lasselle/whoami-web/content/blogs/making-sens-tsconfig.draft.md

 Ok, so in Short, and this is a very important thing to understand about a `TypeScript` Project :

 * `JavaScript` will always be executed by an `ECMAScript` Engine.
 Ok
-* So, if I work with a `TypeScript` project, I will have 2 things to take in consideration :
+* So, if I work with a `TypeScript` poject, I will have 2 things to take in consideration :
   * What is the target execution environment ?
 (In particular, I may want my software to execute into several different "target environments", example several browsers, right?)
   * The `TypeScript` Compiler that I use, will have debugging capabilities, and the higher version of the `TypeScript` Compiler I use, the best features I will have in debugging mode, ok ?